VitruviusLabs/typescript/packages/ts-predicate/docs/TypeAssertion.md

 # UnknownError

-When a provided callable throw anything but an instance of `Error`, an instance of `UnknownError` will be created.
+When a provided callable throws anything but an instance of `Error`, an instance of `UnknownError` will be created.

 You can get the original thrown value from the `reason` property.